Waiting for a ride in northern Kenya

 A flicker of hope briefly illuminated his face when he spotted me.

-But when I clambered back on after a couple of crates of beer were unloaded his shoulders slumped.
+When I clambered back on to the truck after a couple of crates of beer were unloaded his shoulders visibly slumped.

 The Subhana had seen better days.